 Freestanding Draping Terms

-Wall Masking – This is draping that’s used to hide an area you do not want to see in the event space.
-We do this to hide construction or a part of the space that the clients do not want to be seen.
+Wall Masking – This draping hides an area you do not want to see in the event space.
+We do this to hide construction or a part of the space that the clients do not want to be seen or will not be used for the event.

 Ceiling Draping Terms

-Starburst – This is fairly self-explanatory.
-Similar to the bowtie, this ceiling drape pattern will start in the center of the dance floor and then form a starburst pattern outward – we can customize the number of “points” based on what you would like.
+Starburst – This ceiling drape pattern will start in the center of the dance floor and then form a starburst pattern outward – we can customize the number of “points” based on what you would like.
+It is also sometimes called a wagon wheel design.

-Linear – Another ceiling drape term.
-This means that the drape is hung across the ceiling in a straight line and is a good option if you are looking for maximum coverage of the ceiling.
+Linear – This means that the drape is hung across the ceiling in a straight line and is a good option if you want maximum coverage.

-Bowtie – A popular ceiling drape pattern.
-We start this one in the center of the dance floor and make it look like a giant bow tie when you look up!
+Bowtie – We start this one in the center of the dance floor and make it look like a giant bow tie when you look up!